Techno-turtle20/js-school-project-YuvanSOswal/README.md

 - External Links – Each event includes a "Learn More" link to Wikipedia.

 ## Project Structure
-├── index.html # Main HTML structure
+-index.html # Main HTML structure
-├── styles.css # Styling for light and dark themes
-├── script.js # JavaScript for data loading and interactivity
-└── timeline.json # Event data for all topics and subtopics
+-styles.css # Styling for light and dark themes -script.js # JavaScript for data loading and interactivity =timeline.json # Event data for all topics and subtopics

 ## Steps
 1. Clone or download this repository.